 Soon you will come to the path of the city wall and enjoy the lovely views of Girona.
 It’s about a 30-40 min walk before you see an exit that will lead you down a set of stairs in another part of Girona.
 Totally worth the trek.

 Our Airbnb was located in the Jewish quarter and we were lucky to be able to enjoy the charming area at different times of the day.
 My favorite part, besides the cobblestone streets and narrow streets, were the homes off the main street that have now mostly turned into apartment buildings.
-Sometimes the front of it was left open and you could see the courtyard.

-Eiffel Bridge (Old Iron Bridge)
+The Eiffel Bridge (Old Iron Bridge)

 When I first booked our trip to Girona, I wondered why there were so many pictures of this bridge, I had no idea it was called Eiffel Bridge and that it was designed and constructed by Gustave Eiffel.